davekinkead/thesis/writing/Papers/Is Consent Enough.md

-Is Consent Enough?
+# Is Consent Enough?

-The Problem
+### Abstract

-Debate about consent and political obligation typically centre on whether consent is the only ground for obligation.
-Consent theorists argue that it is while other accounts propose alternative grounds for obligation such as fairness, gratitude or benefit.
+Debate about the role of consent in political obligation often centres on whether consent is a necessary condition for obligation.
+Consent theorists argue that it is necessary whilst others propose alternative grounds for obligation such as fairness, gratitude or benefit.

-Most non-consent accounts of obligation embracing a pluralism of obligation, viewing consent, like promising, as independently sufficient to generate obligations.
-Somewhat paradoxically, most consent theorists do not view consent as a sufficient condition, with Kant and Locke holding well know positions on the inability of consent to generate obligations towards unjust governments.

-Contra Locke and Kant, I will defend the position that consent is sufficient to generate political obligations.
-While perhaps not necessary for political obligations, nor even broadly realised in modern political societies, consent to scheme or undertaking is in fact enough to generate obligations towards it.

-The Argument for Consent
+While alternative accounts typically accept consent as one possible source of political obligation, it is consent theorists who object most strongly to consent as a sufficient condition for obligation.
+Rawls thought obligation presupposed just institutions, Kant denied the binding force of immoral acts, and Locke rejected the possibility of alienating certain rights.

+In contrast to these theorists, I defend the position that consent, if it can be given, is sufficient to generate political obligations; before demonstrating that no current state can claim the consent of those governed has been given.

+## Introduction

+- A brief survey of political obligation
+- highlight explicit, implicit & hypothetical consent
+- show were the debate is at

+## Inalienability

+Locke's Objection:

+1. Certain rights are natural and inalienable.
+2. Political obligations that violate those rights are non-binding.
-- 	Promises are sufficient to generate obligations
+3. Consent is not sufficient to generate political obligation.

-- 	Consenting is a type of promising
+Reply (The Assent/Consent Distinction):

+1. Consent involves the granting of rights one already has to another who does not.
+2. If a right is inalienable, it cannot be assigned.
+3. One can assent to obligations that may not bind but one cannot consent to them.

+## Just States

+Rawls' Objection:

+1. obligations to obey can only exist to just states.
+2. consent to an unjust state can't generate obligations.
+3. consent is not sufficient.

+Reply:

+1. Just states don't need to be absolutely just
+2. Unjust states can be still just to some
-- 	Consenting is sufficient to generate political obligations
+3. Consent is sufficient if it is just to me

-The Kantian Objection
+## Immorality

+Kant's Objection (following from Rawls'):

 - Promises to immoral acts are not binding
 -	Consenting is a type of promising
 -	Consent is not sufficient to generate political obligation.

-The Kantian Reply
+Reply:

 - Obligations are not oughts, just reasons to consider
-- 	I can have obligations to unjust schemes yet ought not act to those ends
+- We can have obligations to unjust schemes yet ought not act to those ends
--	 ought not support injustice not because obligations to injustice are invalidated but rather because obligations to justice outweigh them
+-	We ought not support injustice not because obligations to injustice are invalidated but rather because obligations to justice outweigh them
--	The Kantian objection conflates obligation with ought and is therefore unsound.

-The Lockean Objection

--	Certain rights are natural and inalienable.
-- 	Political obligations that violate those rights are non-binding.
--	Consent is not sufficient to generate political obligation.

-Lockean Objection Response

--	Consent involves the granting of rights one already has to another who does not.
--	If a right is inalienable, it cannot be assigned.
--	One can assent to obligations that may not bind but one cannot consent to them.
+## What Counts as Consent?

+- highlight existing problem with inferring consent
-- 	The Lockean objection conflates consent with assent and is therefore unsound.
+- contrast consent with coercion

-The Non-Consent Objection

--	It is possible to consent to a scheme that does not advance, or conflicts with, X (the good/fairness/mutual benefit)
--	X is sufficient to generate obligation
--	Consent is therefore not sufficient to generate obligation when it conflicts with X

-The Non-Consent Response

--	It is possible to have multiple, conflicting obligations
--	Conflicting obligations do not negate the grounds of obligation but merely change the balance of reasons to what one ought do
--	Consent is still sufficient to generate obligations even when those obligations conflict with others.
+- show consent to states is question begging & coercive.
+- states can't claim consent while imposing costs for non-consent

+---

 Quotes: